 (2) For subscription to our newsletter, we use the so-called double opt-in procedure; this means that, after you have subscribed, we will send you an email to the email address you have entered in the subscription by which we will ask you to confirm that you want us to send you the newsletter.
 If you do not confirm your subscription, your data will be deleted after one month.
 In addition, we also store the IP addresses you use from time to time as well as the time of subscription and confirmation.
 The purpose of this procedure is to retain proof of your subscription and, where required, clarify any potential misuse of your personal data.

 (3) The only required field which you must necessarily fill in to receive the newsletter is your email address.
 The entry of any other specifically marked data is voluntary.
 After you have confirmed the subscription, we will store your email address for sending you the newsletter.
 The legal basis for this is Art.
 6 subs.
 1 sentence 1 a) and f) GDPR.

 (5) Please be aware that, when we send the newsletter, we only collect (non-personal) data about the delivery of the newsletter and about whether the newsletter was opened and whether the links contained in the newsletter were clicked.
 We do not create user profiles.

 12. Changes to our data protection regulations

 On our website, we use SSL or TLS encryption for security reasons and to protect the transmission of confidential information such as requests which you send to us as the website operator.
 You can see that the connection is encrypted by the address line of the browser changing from “http://” to https:// and also by the lock symbol in your browser line.

 Whenever the SSL or TLS encryption is activated, third parties are unable to read the data you transfer to us.

-We use technical and organizational security measures to protect your data which we have stored against manipulation, loss, destruction and against access by unauthorized third parties.
+We use technical and organisational security measures to protect your data which we have stored against manipulation, loss, destruction and against access by unauthorised third parties.
 Our security measures are improved continuously according to the technological progress.